 O&R may compensate employees under Con Edison's stock-based compensation plans with, among other things, stock options, restricted stock units and contributions to the stock purchase plan.
-The Long Term

-Incentive Plan, which was approved by Con Edison's shareholders in 2003 (2003 LTIP), and the Long Term Incentive Plan, which was approved by Con Edison's shareholders in 2013 (2013 LTIP), are collectively referred to herein as the LTIP.
+The Long Term Incentive Plan, which was approved by Con Edison's shareholders in 2003 (2003 LTIP), and the Long Term Incentive Plan, which was approved by Con Edison's shareholders in 2013 (2013 LTIP), are collectively referred to herein as the LTIP.
 The LTIP provides for, among other things, awards to employees of restricted stock units and stock options.
 Existing awards under the 2003 LTIP continue in effect, however no new awards may be issued under the 2003 LTIP.
 The 2013 LTIP provides for awards for up to five million shares of common stock.

 Shares of Con Edison common stock used to satisfy O&R's obligations with respect to stock-based compensation may be new (authorized, but unissued) shares, treasury shares or shares purchased in the open market.
-The Company intends to use treasury shares and new shares to fulfill its stock-based compensation obligations for 2015.
+The shares used during the year ended December 31, 2015 were treasury shares and new shares.
+Con Edison intends to use new shares to fulfill its stock-based compensation obligations for 2016.

-Under the accounting rules for stock compensation, the Company has recognized the cost of stock-based compensation as an expense using a fair value measurement method.
-The following table summarizes stock-based compensation expense recognized by the Company in the years ended December 31, 2014, 2013 and 2012:
+The Company has recognized stock-based compensation expense using a fair value measurement method.
+The following table summarizes stock-based compensation expense recognized by the Company in the years ended December 31, 2015, 2014 and 2013:

-(Millions of Dollars) 2014 2013 2012
+(Millions of Dollars) 2015 2014 2013

-Performance-based restricted stock \$2.1 \$1.8 \$1.1
+Performance-based restricted stock \$2.6 \$2.1 \$1.8

 Time-based restricted stock 0.1 0.1 0.1

-Stock purchase plan 0.2 0.2 0.2
+Stock purchase plan 0.3 0.2 0.2

-Total \$2.4 \$2.1 \$1.4
+Total \$3.0 \$2.4 \$2.1

-Income Tax Benefit \$1.0 \$0.8 \$0.5
+Income tax benefit \$1.2 \$1.0 \$0.8